Geography of South Africa: Highveld

 The Central Plateau is divided into several distinctly different regions (though with very vague boundaries), largely as a result of the rainfall distribution across South Africa: wet in the east and increasingly drier and more arid in the west.
-The wettest and most fertile portion of the Central Plateau is the Highveld, which occupies the central eastern portion of the Plateau.
+The wettest and most fertile portion of the Central Plate is the Highveld, which occupies the central eastern portion of the Plateau.
 It is generally between 1,500 – 2,100 m above sea level, highest on the edge of the Escarpment to the east (the Mpumalanga Drakensberg), and sloping downwards to the south and west.
 Its southern boundary is often taken to be the Orange River, from where the continuation of the plateau is known as the Great Karoo, except for a small strip just south of Lesotho which is often included in the Highveld.
 To the west the Highveld fades into the dry savannah of Griqualand West, beyond which lies the Kalahari desert.
 This boundary is very vague.
 The Highveld therefore encompasses the entire Free State, and an adjoining strip of the Provinces to the north of it.
 It receives between 400 and 1200 mm of rain annually, and is largely a flat grassland plain.
 Much of the area is devoted to commercial farming, but it also contains South Africa's largest conurbation in Gauteng Province, the centre of the gold mining industry.
 But there are also important coal mines on the Highveld which are associated with South Africa's major electricity generating power stations.

 The land is generally flat or gently undulating.
 Only a few rocky ridges protrude from this flatness: the Vredefort Dome, the Witwatersrand Ridge and the Magaliesberg just north of Pretoria, from where the Highveld gives way to the Bushveld to the north.